inno-waluza/inno-waluza/README.md

-## 👋 Hi there, I’m Inno Waluza!
+## 👋 Hey there, I’m Inno Waluza!

+Welcome to my world of exploration and coding adventures! 🚀

+- 💡 Passionate about C#, Java, and Python programming.
-- 🔭 Exploring Data Structures, Cryptography, Linux, and Electronics in Zomba.
+- 🔭 Currently delving deep into Data Structures, Cryptography, and the endless possibilities of Linux.
-- 💻 Languages: C# | Java | Python
-- 🐧 Linux enthusiast
+- 🌱 Always learning and growing while diving into the vibrant world of Electronics in Zomba.
-- 📫 You can reach me at: innowaluza@gmail.com
+- 📫 Reach out to me at: innowaluza@gmail.com

 <!-- Icons -->
 [![C#](https://img.shields.io/badge/-C%23-239120?style=flat-square&logo=c-sharp&logoColor=white)](link_to_your_profile)